Vicki Gunvalson Says She ‘Can’t Even Believe’ She Was Demoted To A ‘Friend’ Role On ‘RHOC’ For Season 14

 “For the past 14 years I’ve opened up my life, my loves, my ups and downs on The Real Housewives of Orange County and I am proud to be the ‘OG of the OC,'” she wrote on Instagram along with her Season 14 cast photo.
 “I am back again this season right in the middle of the action in a different role.
 I hope you have as much fun watching the show as I did living it in front of the cameras.”

-Although Gunvalson is no longer appearing on the show full-time, she has been included in much of the drama with her co-stars and continues to have a close friendship with her longtime co-stars, Tamra Judge and Shannon Beador.
+Although Gunvalson is no longer appearing on the show full-time, she has been included in much of the drama with her co-stars and continues to have a close friendship with her longtime co-stars Tamra Judge and Shannon Beador.
+As fans have been seeing, Gunvalson, Judge, and Beador found themselves at odds with Kelly Dodd during filming.
+Recently, as The Inquisitr reported, Dodd deemed the women as “washed up.”

 To see more of Gunvalson and her co-stars, don’t miss new episodes of The Real Housewives of Orange County Season 14 on Tuesday nights at 9 p.m. on Bravo TV.